Infant Physical Development

 Tummy time is when an infant spends time on their stomach while awake and supervised.
 It helps strengthen their neck, shoulder, and arm muscles and encourages gross motor development.

-Read Also Infant Cognitive Development
+Read Also Articles on Child Development

 4. What should an infant’s diet consist of?